 Our ride today leaves the quiet and hilly mainland for the flat and warm shores of the “Istrian Riviera”.
-On our way we’ll visit the UNESCO World Heritage Site of Porec and its Byzantine Basilica.
-It is possible to stop at every bend of the road for a glimpse of the ocean as we cycle towards Rovinj.
-This Istrian village is a popular tourist resort due to its exceptionally agreeable climate, and its exuberant Mediterranean greenery will amaze your eyes!
-Our arrival into town will be quite unique and scenic as it will be by boat through the Limsky Kanal, a spectacular way to reach the city.
+On our way we’ll visit and have lunch at the UNESCO World Heritage Site of Porec.
+It’s possible to stop at every bend of the road for a glimpse of ocean as we cycle towards Rovinj.
+This Istrian village is a popular tourist resort due to its exceptional climate and exuberant Mediterranean greenery.
+The arrival into Rovinj will be quite unique and scenic: we take a boat through the Limsky Kanal, a spectacular way to reach the city.

 Today we ride inland from Rovinj to Pula.
-In the morning we visit the well-preserved medieval village of Svetvinchenat which features the famous Grimaldi Castle, named after the Venetian family that bought it and renovated it in the 16th century.
-Pula is situated near the point of the peninsula, is the largest city in Istria, and is often considered the capital of the area.
+In the morning we visit the well preserved medieval village of Svetvinchenat which features the famous Grimaldi Castle.
+Pula is situated near the point of the peninsula, this is the largest city in Istria and often considered the capital of the area.
 Pula is home to a large and elegant Roman amphitheater.
-A glorious 17th century Venetian castle provides another lovely attraction.
 Boasting some of the Adriatic’s finest beaches, Pula is replete with breathtaking, colorful views that you will never forget.
-As with all the Adriatic cities, Pula is home to some spectacular seafood restaurants.
-We will spend two nights in this unique and exciting coastal city.

-Today we cycle back up the coast and catch a ferry to the Brijuni Islands, a hot spot for celebrity summer homes.
+Today we ride back up the coast and catch a ferry to the Brijuni Islands, a hot spot for celebrity summer homes.
 Two large and twelve small islands comprise the Brijuni National Park and Marshal Tito’s museum.
-The largest island is home to a national park.
-Lush green forests and parks accentuate the clear water of the surrounding Adriatic Sea.
-Many exotic animals roam the national park, including herds of deer and wild peacocks.
-This evening we will return to Pula for our final dinner celebration.
+We’ll ride to the harbor and take a short ferry ride across to the national park, filled with lush green forests.